jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 and easier for bots and other automated readers to recognize.
 Since the server and built-in robots are packaged together, the bots also use these updated message sequences.
-The server uses the latest version format to record the game event sequences it sends, even when it actually sent different messages to an older client to be compatible.
+When recording game event sequences, the server records using the latest version format, even when it actually sent different messages to an older client to be compatible.

 If you're curious about older versions, see the code and comments in message classes like `SOCPutPiece` and server classes like `SOCGameMessageHandler` and `SOCGameHandler` which communicate with clients.